Schedule maintenance downtime in ITSI

 - Select the specific services or entities that you want to place in maintenance mode for the duration of the maintenance window.
 You can only select services or entities for which you have write access.

-When viewing a scheduled maintenance window, a user only sees the services included in the maintenance window for which the user has read access.
-If a maintenance window only contains services for which the user does not have read access, the user cannot view the maintenance window.
-A maintenance window that contains only entities can be viewed by all ITSI users.
+When viewing a scheduled maintenance window, you can only see the services included in the maintenance window for which you have read access.
+If a maintenance window only contains services for which you don't have read access, you can't view the maintenance window.
+All users can view a maintenance window that contains only entities.

-If using the Delete bulk action to delete all or several maintenance windows, only the maintenance windows that contain services or entities for which the user has write access will be deleted.
+If you're bulk deleting maintenance windows, you can only delete the maintenance windows that contain services or entities for which you have write access.

 Impact of maintenance windows